Shop with Us

 If you wish to modify the delivery address after payment is made, please contact us quickly to let us know.
 Once the order has been dispatched, we are unable to make further changes to the delivery address.

 All our deliveries are tracked from dispatch through to arrival.
 If you leave us your mobile phone number when checking out, our courier will send you a text with the tracking and expected time of arrival window.
 Don't hesitate to call or email us during business hours if your package hasn't turned up and we'll be sure to check into it quickly with our courier.

 Our cut off time is 12pm for same day dispatch.
-Your order will then be delivered.
-At busy time we need up to 24 hours to process and dispatch your order. if the unlikely event your items are out of stock, we will let you know quickly when we can dispatch or offer you a full refund.
+Your order will then be delivered the following day.
+At busy times like Christmas, we may need up to 24 hours to process and dispatch your order.
+In the unlikely event your items are out of stock, we will let you know quickly when we can dispatch or offer you a full refund.

 Please contact us if you are unable to access your delivery tracking information or haven't received your order as expected.
 We will investigate this quickly with our courier.

 Chinese flowering teas are artisan made, artistic compositions of green tea and flowers that open into beautiful floral bouquets when brewed.
 They are also known by a variety of other names like display tea, blooming tea, blossoming teas, hand tied teas, art teas and performance teas.
 The dancing "performance" of the tea is best viewed in a glass teapot.